-Portable optical emission spectroscopy (OES), aslo known as Spark Testing, is a method of positive material identification (PMI).
-It is a quantitative method to determine the full chemical composition of a material including light elements such as carbon and boron.
-History has shown numerous industrial incidents have occurred as a result of inadvertent substitution of materials in piping systems, fittings, flanges, gaskets, bolting materials and other components.
-OES techniques can be implemented as a stand-alone program or as part of an API 578 Program to identify potentially rogue materials in high-risk systems to prevent catastrophic failures.
+Portable optical emission spectroscopy (OES), also known as Spark Testing, is a method of positive material identification (PMI).
+History shows numerous industrial incidents have occurred as a result of the inadvertent substitution of materials in piping systems, fittings, flanges, gaskets, bolting materials and other components.
+OES techniques can be implemented as a stand-alone program or as part of an API 578 Program to identify potentially rogue materials in high-risk systems to prevent catastrophic failures

 What can Portable EOS do?

 Be applied to QA/QC on new construction, maintenance activities and existing equipment.

 Verify a product chemistry conforms to the correct material standard, code, specification and Material Test Report (MTR)

 Identify incorrect or potentially mixed-up metals (e.g. carbon steel substitutions in low alloy steel systems)

 Ensure welded components have the correct filler metal

 Be used to calculate carbon equivalent (CE) so welding and heat treatments can be applied to minimize cracking and avoid formation of unwanted metallurgical phases